netmanthan/sparrow/attributions.md

 ## Sparrow includes these public works

-For Frappe Framework, please see attributions.md at https://github.com/netmanthan/snova/
+For Sparrow Framework, please see attributions.md at https://github.com/netmanthan/snova/

 #### Images